technofocus-pte/msignt2/Lab 05 - Leveraging Azure AI Search for Personalized Recommendations.md

     ![](./media/image166.png)

-11. App opens in new tab, Click on **Accept** to allow permissions.
+11. The app opens in a new tab, Click on **Accept** to allow permissions.

     ![](./media/image167.png)

-12. App opens,enter below prompts and explore it.
+12. The app opens, enter the below prompts and explore it.

-    `List high value customers`
+    `List high-value customers`

     `give customer details whose mortgage is not 0`